 The G6 and S1 interfaces have a DHCP client enabled so they can automatically be assigned an IP address by a connected ISP.

 Note that Internet connection should ideally be done before client connections so the DNS addresses received from an ISP can propagate to clients.

-A small predefined IP rule set automatically allows web surfing by clients on the G1 interface via the G6 or S1 interfaces.
-This rule set is discussed further in Section 4.1, The NetWall 300 Series Default Configuration.
+A predefined IP rule set automatically allows Internet access by clients on the G1 interface via the G6 or S1 interfaces.
+The predefined IP rule set is discussed further in Section 4.1, The NetWall 300 Series Default Configuration.

-Although these features are preconfigured in the default configuration of the 300 Series, the wizard should still be run to complete the initial setup.
+Although these features are preconfigured in the default configuration of the 300 Series, the cOS Core setup wizard should still be run to complete the initial setup.